macabeus/GridView/README.md

 ![](http://i.imgur.com/Z6G8ymq.png)

 When GridView will draw a cell, check if have a enough space in first slot.
 If have, draw.
-If haven't, check in the second slot, and so on.
+If haven't, check in the second slot, and so on.<br>
+The total of columns is calculated at runtime.